KRR-Oxford/OWL2Vec-Star/README.rst

 Credits
 -------
-Code under `rdf2vec/`, which mainly implement walking strategies over RDF graphs, is derived from `pyRDF2Vec`_ (version 0.0.3, last access: 03/2020).
+Code under `owl2vec_star/rdf2vec/`, which mainly implement walking strategies over RDF graphs, is derived from `pyRDF2Vec`_ (version 0.0.3, last access: 03/2020) with revision.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
 Many thanks to `Vincenzo Cutrona <https://github.com/vcutrona>`_ for preparing this package.